Meeting the challenges of the future in a polarized world.

 In addition to coursework, students can also work at finding common ground by:

-Participating in the active political engagement group
+Watching political debates and participating in an active political engagement group

 Joining multicultural campus organizations